abilandz/PH8124/Lecture_3/Lecture_3.md

 My favorite experiment at LHC is ALICE
 ```

 So how does this work?
 It is very simple and straightforward, there is no black magic happening here!
 Whatever you have typed first after `source favorite.sh` , and before the next empty character is encountered in the command input, was declared as the 1st positional parameter (or the 1st script argument).
 The value of the 1st positional parameter is stored in the internal variable `${1}` ('LHC' in the above example).
 Whatever you have typed next, and before the next empty character is encountered, is declared as the 2nd positional parameter, and its value is stored in the internal variable `${2}` ('ALICE' in the above example).
-And so on — in this way you can pass to your script as many arguments as you wish!
+And so on &mdash; in this way you can pass to your script as many arguments as you wish!

 Once you fetch programmatically in the body of your script the supplied arguments via variables `${1}`, `${2}`, etc., you can do all sorts of manipulations on them, which can completely modify the behavior of your script.